exercism/v3/languages/fsharp/exercises/concept/basics/.meta/design.md

 - Know that bindings require dependency order.
 - Know how to define an integer.
 - Know how to use mathematical operators on integers.
+- Know how to define single- and multiline comments.

 ## Out of scope